w38g0ru/vms/docs/registration.rst

 - **Sex**: Select your gender from the provided options (Male or Female).

 - **Date of Birth**: Input your birth date in the format mm/dd/yyyy as per official documents.
-You can easily convert your date of birth [here](https://dateconversion.net/).
+You can easily convert your date of birth `here <https://dateconversion.net/>`.

 - **Mobile Number**: Provide a valid mobile number.
 It should begin with either 9, 7, or 6 and be 10 digits long.
 You can use the same mobile number for multiple registrations (e.g., for yourself and your relatives).